Occupy movement: 1 January 2012 to 2016

 On 2 January 2012, Occupy Nigeria began, sparked by Nigeria's President Goodluck Jonathan announcing the ending of fuel subsidies in the country.
 There was support from the global movement, but most of the activity took place in Nigeria itself, with a report from CSM saying strikes were effectively shutting down whole cities.
 On 16 January Jonathan responded by announcing he would bring prices back down by partially restoring the fuel subsidy.

 While students have been involved with Occupy since its inception, early 2012 has seen increasing formal interaction between the Occupy movement and academia.
 In the US, universities including Columbia and Roosevelt have begun offering courses about the movement, in the case of Columbia the course includes field work where students join in with Occupy activities.
 In Great Britain, Occupy's outwork teams are planning school visits to give talks about the movement and related issues.

 On 23 January, EGT LLC (Export Grain Terminal) and the International Longshore and Warehouse Union (ILWU) reached a tentative agreement, mediated by Washington state governor Christine Gregoire.
 The agreement resolved a year-long dispute, paving the way for ILWU Local 21 workers to work inside the $200 million grain terminal at the Port of Longview in south-west Washington state.
 This came after "Occupy the Ports" protests which shut down multiple ports on the west coast of the United States on 12 December.
 The goals of those protests included support of longshoremen and truckers in disputes with EGT and terminal operator SSA Marine (partially owned by Goldman Sachs).

 A worldwide poll conducted in January 2012 found that only one third (37%) of respondents were familiar with the movement.
 Of the respondents who were aware of the movement, supporters of the movement outweighed those in opposition two to one.
 In late January, Occupy protested at the World Economic Forum.
 On 17 March, Occupy Wall Street attempted to mark six months of the movement, by reoccupying Zuccotti Park, the location of the first Occupy camp.
 Protestors were soon cleared away by police, who made over 70 arrests.
 On 1 May, the Occupy movement marked a resurgence with a May Day general strike that took place in cities across the U.S., including New York; Washington, D.C.; Chicago; and Los Angeles.
 This included a revival of the Free University of New York.

-On the weekend of 15 and 16 September, members of the Occupy movement gathered in Union Square, with direct action training on the 15th and a celebration of the movement on the 16th.
-On 17 September, the Occupy movement celebrated its first anniversary with several marches and general assemblies which were attended by thousands of protesters.